Android-for-Python/INDEX-of-Examples/README.md

 *Kivy Examples that can build for Android.*

+**Example**, *noun*
+ - one that serves as a pattern to be imitated or not to be imitated
+ - a parallel or closely similar case especially when serving as a precedent or model

 Each directory contains a stand alone runnable example.
 A buildozer.spec is included or the required modifications to buildozer.spec are documented.

 ### [Android-for-Python-Users](https://github.com/Android-for-Python/Android-for-Python-Users)